FS Specialty Lending fund prepares for listing

 summary

 On April 22, 2025, the Board of Trustees of FS Specialty Lending Fund (the Fund) approved a plan to prepare for the listing of its common shares on the New York Stock Exchange (NYSE).
 In advance of the listing, FSSL will be converted from a business development company (BDC) to a closed-end fund registered under the Investment Company Act of 1940 through a reorganization into a newly formed closed-end fund.
-The closed-end fund (FSSL) will be named “FS Specialty Lending Fund”, and we currently expect its common shares to begin trading on the NYSE under the ticker “FSSL” before the end of Q4 2025.
+The closed-end fund (FSSL) will be named “FS Specialty Lending Fund”, and we currently expect its common shares to begin trading on the NYSE under the ticker “FSSL” in mid-November.

 Although we are working toward a listing within the targeted time frame, the timing may be subject to change based on a variety of factors.